adowlin/project-3-brew-exchange/README.md

 - Username input validates that the input value does not match an existing username.
 - Username & password inputs validate whitespace, minlength, maxlength, and required patterns.
 - Register button hover effect is applied as expected.
-- Register button correctly triggers a User document to be created in the MongoDB database.
+- The Register button correctly triggers a User document to be created in the MongoDB database.
 - After successful registration, the user is automatically logged in and directed to their profile page, with a flash message populated to confirm that their registration was successful.
 - Defensive programming works as expected - an authenticated user who tries to brute-force access the register page is redirected back to their profile page, with a flash message populated to let the user know that they already have an account.